Categories

 - Is the vermicast for your garden, for an orchard, or a farm?

-- Industrial food processing waste?
+- What is the makeup of your industrial food processing waste?

 - Does the waste include napkins, paper towels, office paper or cardboard?